 Evaluation: The instructional format for the course will consist of lectures of 3 hours per week.
 There will be 6 homework assignments.
-A final project (20 page maximum), based on readings of a current research topic, will be due in April.
+A final written project (20 page maximum), based on readings of a current research topic, will be due in April.
+Students are to make a short 15 minute in class presentation of their project in April.
 There is no final exam.
 The grading is 60% homework and 40% project.